ome/omero-documentation/gettingstarted/overview.rst

 Developers documentation is available on
 `Trac <http://trac.openmicroscopy.org.uk/ome/wiki>`_.
-There are extension points to add OMERO server functionality as described on the :wiki:`Extending OMERO <ExtendingOmero>` page as well as add to agents to OMERO.insight.
-See :wiki:`OmeroInsightArchitecture` for more information.
+There are extension points to add OMERO server functionality as described on the
+|ExtendingOmero| page as well as add to agents to OMERO.insight.
+See
+:wiki:`OmeroInsightArchitecture` for more information.

-Instructions on writing your own :wiki:`OmeroClients` or scripts that work via the :wiki:`OMERO API <OmeroApi>`, in a number of languages are listed as part of the [analysis] (support/omero4/analysis) page.
+Instructions on writing your own |OmeroClients| or scripts that work via the |OmeroApi|, in a number of languages are listed as part of the :plone:`analysis <support/omero4/analysis>` page.